Best of: Java 7

 The generated bytecode won’t duplicate any code and will be smaller and more efficient compared to multiple identical catch blocks.

-Generics are great except typing so many types:
+Generics are great, except for typing them so many types:

 java